 There are a huge number of times tables learning tools on the market.
 Here's our pick; let us know how you get on and share your own brilliant discoveries!

 Does your child love wordplay and clever imagery?
 Harry's Magic Tables uses rhymes and illustrations to help times table stick in your child's mind, while Pull-the-tab Times Tables Book engages them with the moving tabs, pulled open to reveal the correct answer for every calculation.

 Times tables stories

 Using memorable short stories and interactive games, Table Fables teach children the times tables by giving them a hook to remember the answers.
-Colourful, simple and easy for KS1 children to use without help, it's a subscription site (£5.99 a month), but you can take out a free trial to see if it's right for your child.
+Colourful, simple and easy for KS1 children to use without help, it's a subscription site (from £12 a month), but you can take part in a free tutorial to see if it's right for your child.